magento/devdocs/src/cloud/project/new-relic.md

 -  **Database query monitoring**—Locate and monitor database queries affecting performance.
 -  **App Map**—View all application dependencies within your Magento site, extensions, and external services.
 -  **Apdex scores**—Evaluate performance and create alerts that identify issues and notify you when they occur, such as site performance affected by a flash sale or web event.
 See [Apdex score].
 -  **Managed Alerts for Magento Commerce**–Use this New Relic alert policy to monitor application and infrastructure performance based on industry best practices.
-See [Monitor performance with the Magento alert policy](#monitor-performance-with-managed-alerts).
+See [Monitor performance with the Managed Alerts for {{ site.data.var.ee }} alert policy](#monitor-performance-with-managed-alerts).

 Your {{site.data.var.ece}} project includes the software for the New Relic APM service along with a license key.
 You do not need to purchase or install any additional software.